klodowskt/code-along-projects/README.md

 # code-along-projects

-Small sample projects (using HTML + CSS with a little Javascript here and there) I made from following along with [Online Tutorials](https://www.youtube.com/channel/UCbwXnUipZsLfUckBPsC7Jog) on Youtube.
+Small sample projects (using Javascript, HTML, + CSS) I made from following along with [Online Tutorials](https://www.youtube.com/channel/UCbwXnUipZsLfUckBPsC7Jog) on Youtube.

 Uploading them to github to help familiarize myself with using git.